UK-Export-Finance/tfs-api/README.md

 $ DEBUG=nock.* npm run api-test
 ```

-### API test snapshots ⚠️
-The API tests currently contain a snapshot test regarding the automatically generated Open API YAML documentation.

-This test will correctly fail if endpoints are added or changed.

-To regenerate the snapshot, simply delete the snapshot and re-run the tests.
-Jest will generate a new snapshot.

 ## Docker 📦
 ### 1. Dockerfile
 Dockerfile is used to build and run a Node.js application in a containerized environment.